syntho-ai/syntho-docs/docs/deployment/kubernetes/jupyterhub_ray.md

     CPU: 2
     GPU: 0
 ```

+Another case we can consider is the usage of only high memory workers, or even only a head worker with high memory.
+Depending on the data requirements, the Syntho Team can advise on a possible configuration.
+Please contact the Syntho Team if the need assistance arises.

 If autoscaling is enabled in Kubernetes, new nodes will be created once the Ray requirements are higher than the available resources.
 Please discuss with together with the Syntho Support Team which situation would fit your data requirements.